Cyber Incident Response Management

 The international information security standard (ISO 27001) and business continuity standard (ISO 22301) require organisations to develop cyber incident response management (CIR) plans.
 CIR is also a requirement within the PCI DSS, and the Standard requires that it should be tested at least annually.

-UK Government departments, too, have a responsibility to report cyber incidents under the terms laid out in the SPF, issued by Cabinet Office, effectively mandating a CIR for such organisations as well.
+Government departments and public bodies also, have a responsibility to report cyber incidents under the GDPR, effectively mandating a CIR for such organisations as well.

 Typical phases in a cyber attack